iamseth/oracledb_exporter/README.md

         Connection string to a data source. (default "env: DATA_SOURCE_NAME") --web.config.file
         Path to configuration file that can enable TLS or authentication.
+  --query.timeout
+        Query timeout (in seconds). (default "5") --scrape.interval
+        Interval between each scrape.
+Default "0s" is to scrape on collect requests
 ```

-## Default metrics
+### Default metrics config file

-This exporter comes with a set of default metrics defined in **default-metrics.toml**.
-You can modify this file or
+This exporter comes with a set of default metrics: [**default-metrics.toml**](./default-metrics.toml)/[**default-metrics.yaml**](./default-metrics.yaml).\
-provide a different one using `default.metrics` option.
+You can modify this file or provide a different one using `default.metrics` option.

-### Custom metrics
+### Custom metrics config file

 > NOTE: Do not put a `;` at the end of your SQL queries as this will **NOT** work.

 This exporter does not have the metrics you want?
-You can provide new one using TOML file.
+You can provide new one using custom metrics config file in a toml or yaml format.
 To specify this file to the
 exporter, you can:

-- Use `--custom.metrics` flag followed by the TOML file
+- Use `--custom.metrics` flag followed by your custom config file
-- Export CUSTOM_METRICS variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml`)
+- Export CUSTOM_METRICS variable environment (`export CUSTOM_METRICS=<path-to-custom-configfile>`)

+### Config file TOML syntax

-This file must contain the following elements:
+The file must contain the following elements:

 - One or several metric section (`[[metric]]`)
 - For each section a context, a request and a map between a field of your request and a comment.